OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Methodology

 \subsection{Preliminary: Standard Finetuning (FT)}

-Given a dataset $(Q,D)$ with $n$ queries where each query $q \in Q$ has $m_q$ positive documents from the document corpus $D$, we adopt a contrastive learning framework with two-stage sampling~\cite{bge}.
+Given a dataset $(Q,D)$ with $n$ queries where each query $q \in Q$ has $m_q$ positive documents from the document corpus $D$, we adopt the standard two-stage contrastive sampling framework for dense retriever finetuning~\citep{bge}, in which queries are sampled first and positive/negative documents are then sampled per query.
 For each training step $t$, we first uniformly sample queries from $Q$.
-Then, for each sampled query, we randomly select one positive document $d$ from its $m_q$ positive documents and one negative document $d'$ through hard negative mining (HNM) for contrastive loss computation~\cite{bge}.
+Then, for each sampled query, we randomly select one positive document $d$ from its $m_q$ positive documents and one negative document $d'$ through hard negative mining (HNM) for contrastive loss computation~\citep{bge}.
+Our pruning framework operates on this two-stage structure, modulating the query- and document-level sampling probabilities rather than the contrastive objective itself.

 The sampling probabilities are:

 For notational simplicity, we omit the time step $t$ and $P(d'|q)$ for the following equations.